 If you don’t want to use a chemical cleaning solution to clean your deck, there are a few other options available to you.

 If the decking is in fairly good condition, a good spray with water using a hose with a jet attachment or a pressure washer can shift ordinary dirt and debris.
 This method might require a bit more elbow grease with the broom, but no chemicals means happy plants and wildlife.

 White Vinegar is a great cleaner and degreaser, and can help to neutralise odours and kill mildew and mold.
 Mix it up in equal parts to water and use it to scrub the decking boards.
 White vinegar doesn’t smell in the same way that normal vinegar does, so you won’t even need to rinse it off the deck afterwards if you don’t want to.

 Another natural deodoriser, baking soda can be used to clean a variety of different surfaces, including wood.
 Mix it up at one part baking soda to ten parts water, mix it until it has dissolved and then brush it onto the deck.
 Use a stiff broom to work it into the grooves well.
 When finished, rinse off the residue with clean water.

 Incoming search terms:

 - swarfega decking cleaner review

-- swarfega for wooden decking
+- tools for cleaning wooden decking